getify/You-Dont-Know-JS/scope-closures/ch7.md

 This alternate model de-emphasizes "functions as first-class values", and instead embraces how functions (like all non-primitive values) are held by reference in JS, and assigned/passed by reference-copy -- see Appendix A of the *Get Started* book for more information.

-Instead of thinking about the inner function instance of `addTo(..)` moving to the outer RED(1) scope via the `return`, we can recognize that functions (function instances) actually just stay in place in their scope environment, of course with their scope-chain intact.
+Instead of thinking about the inner function instance of `addTo(..)` moving to the outer RED(1) scope via the `return`, we can envision that function instances actually just stay in place in their scope environment, of course with their scope-chain intact.

-So what gets *moved* to the RED(1) scope is just a reference to the in-place function instance, rather than the function itself.
+What gets *moved* to the RED(1) scope is just a reference to the in-place function instance, rather than the function instance itself.
 Figure 5 depicts the function instances remaining in place, pointed to by the `addTo10` and `addTo42` references, respectively:

 <figure>
     <img src="images/fig5.png" width="400" alt="Function instances inside scopes via closure, linked to by references" align="center">